Water Supply GRID (2019)

 E&C established an external project workstream in 2010, dedicated to the delivery of the programme of work.
 The team had a co-located office in the centre of the Wessex Water region at Yeovil, where staff of all disciplines have worked alongside each other for part of a typical week.

 Although the majority of the design work was completed by Atkins, E&C engaged a range of designers to carry out the optioneering studies, complete outline and detailed designs and provide construction support services to in-house and external contractors.

 The detailed design of more than 100km of new pipelines was undertaken by E&C’s in-house pipeline design team.
 Aecom and Sweco also designed specific water treatment plant refurbishment projects.

 E&C undertook, inhouse, the construction of over 50% of the new storage tanks and pumping stations and treatment plant refurbishments.

-E&C also contracted with external partners such as Trant Engineering Ltd, Bartlett Contractors Ltd, Lewis Civil Engineering and Clancy Docwra Ltd to construct the new pipelines, pumping stations and storage tanks required.
+E&C also contracted with external partners such as Trant Engineering Ltd, Bartlett Contractors Ltd, Lewis Civil Engineering - now (Dec 2022) Envolve Infrastructure - and Clancy Docwra Ltd to construct the new pipelines, pumping stations and storage tanks required.

 New Optimiser technology: One of the key innovations of the Water Supply GRID project has been the development of a new Optimiser flow control system that will manage and optimise the transfer of water along the new 74km trunk main (see Figure 3).